Callie Gesmundo

 About Callie Gesmundo

-Outside of work, you will find Callie traveling in search of birds (and street food), or on her couch enjoying a comedy and a hot cup of Bird-friendly Coffee.
+Outside of work, you will find Callie traveling in search of birds (and street food), spending time with family and friends, or on her couch enjoying sports, comedies, and a hot cup of Bird-friendly Coffee.

 Abundance and distribution of wintering shorebirds along the Pacific coast of Guatemala (Wader Study)